conorhoughton/NeuralProcessingOfPhrases/stan_code/README.md

 ## 1.1 Optimisation
 Point estimates of the posterior can be obtained through optmisation.
-We used this to give a rough estimate of the model Behvaiour for frequencies that were not of interest.
-This is becuase the sampler is quite expensive to run across all 58 frequecies.
+We used this to give an estimate of the model behaviour for frequencies that were not of interest.

 The same procedure applies for optimisation without the choice for participant number: